Project description

 IO 7 – Internationalising the FLTE curriculum – Transnational issues (videos, webinars & podcasts) in foreign language education

-The objective of IO 7 was to strengthen the internationalization of European Language Teacher Education Curricula through a collaborative design, piloting, and implementation of a transnational virtual lecture series.
-This virtual lecture series was to also increase “Internationalization at home”.
+The objective of IO 7 was to strengthen the internationalization of European language teacher education curricula through a collaborative design, piloting, and implementation of a transnational virtual lecture series.
+This virtual lecture series was to also increase awareness on the topic of “Internationalization at home”.
 Read more.

 IO 8 – Internationalising the FLTE curriclum – Digital tool kit and virtual communities of practice

-In IO 8, we developed a framing paper containing a classification system that can be used to describe the development of a digital conceptual tool kit with tools and approaches for a coherent internationalization and/or transnational coherence orientation in European teacher education systems.
+In IO 8, a framing paper was developed containing a classification system that can be used to describe the development of a digital conceptual tool kit with tools and approaches for a coherent internationalization and/or transnational coherence orientation in European teacher education systems.
 Read more.

 Blog